sebastianferragut/DSC180A_PrivacyProject/README.md

 Save JSONs to ./outputs.

+### 4.2 Screenshot Classifier
+In the terminal, ensure you are navigated to the screenshot-classifier folder, and execute:

+python screenshot_classification.py

+The agent will:

+Take in a batch of screenshots saved in the folder named screenshots.

+Utilize the privacy categories and relevant keywords to classify the type of privacy setting.

+Save results to classification_results.json.

 ## 5. Behavior

 To prematurely exit: Move the mouse to the top-left corner to abort safely, close the Chromium tab, then exit out of the terminal that was running the script.